1911 Indianapolis 500 Trivia

 Picture

 The first Indy 500 in addition to being a very historical event, also was a very interesting one.
 The following are a few unique and sometimes little known facts concerning the 1911 Indianapolis 500.
-For even further information on the 1911 Indianapolis 500, please consider purchasing your own copy of the book Fastest of the First; to learn how see the Ordering Information page.
 In the image to the left, Fred Belcher in the No. 15 Knox makes a pit stop during the race.

 • The race winning No. 32 Marmon "Wasp" was the only single-seat car in the race.